Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Quite strong, not sweet as others say.
 Probably not same every vintage.

 This rum smelled really sweet and aromatic but upon drinking it was almost dry.
 Also it was pretty harsh but not really uncomfortably so.
 Still, I expected more.

 Disappointingly harsh.
 Was billed as a sipper, but this had to be mixed to be consumed.

 Rum from Thailand.
 That's your first indicator that this is gonna be something different!
 Bright yet earthy aromas, featuring notes of moss, caramel, kola nut, and a light smokiness.
 Smooth going across the mouth.
 Enters with flavors of light cinnamon, then a damp cedar and caramel.
 Finish is VERY long!
-It carries flavors of brown sugar, balsa, and dirt (in the best way, I promise!), which swells into a coconut creme brulee of all things!
-Eventually, this settles into something like beef jerky and plums after a couple minutes, and a light, white chocolate truffle several minutes after that.
+It carries flavors of brown sugar, balsa, and dirt (in the best way, I promise!), which swells into a delightful coconut creme brulee!
+Eventually, this settles into something like beef jerky, plums and just a hint of white chocolate truffle.
 I know that sounds weird.
 It IS weird!
-Phraya is eccentric, complex, and near divine!
-I would give it a 9.5 if I could, but I can't.
-If you are adventurous and ever cross paths with this curious beast, do yourself a favor and pick up of of these glorious gilded bottles!
+Phraya is eccentric, complex, and just amazing!
+If you are adventurous and ever cross paths with this curious beast, do yourself a favor and pick up of of these magnificent gilded bottles!

 My choice is Pyrat rum, and of course the cask.
 But this rum is very smooth & has a nice finish. for the price i will keep both in the cabinet. definately worth a try

 La bouteille attire tout de suite l’œil et semble plus être un objet marketing qu'un vrai rhum.
 Et bien non, le rhum Phraya est très subtile et agréable.
 Il allie les qualités d'un rhum agricole à la douceur d'un rhum de mélasse.